hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 ```

 /// admonition | Note
-In Java we can only define reference types and cannot define value types.
-But in C++ it is very different; the type we define by default is a value type, and we need to do some extra things to make it usable only with reference semantics.
+Java lets you define only reference types (aside from primitives).
+C++ defaults to value semantics; extra work is required to force reference-only usage.
 ///

 > For value types, it is best to overload `operator==` and `operator!=` and provide a hash function.
 We will cover this later in the operator overloading section.